 - Fixed assets and depreciation schedule

-- List of grant funds already received, and those that are expected, but not yet received
+- List of grant funds already received and those that are expected

 5. Clearly document the organization’s policies and processes